ksassani99/four-bit-counter/README.md

 ### Run
 `vvp sim`

-This produces `tb_counter.vcd` which you can open in Surfer.
+This produces `tb_counter4.vcd` which you can open in Surfer.

 ## Viewing Waveforms in Surfer
 ### Open Surfer